angular/angular/aio/content/guide/attribute-directives.md

 Add a second **input** property to `HighlightDirective` called `defaultColor`:

-<code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" header="src/app/highlight.directive.ts (defaultColor)" region="defaultColor"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.ts" header="src/app/highlight.directive.ts (defaultColor)" region="defaultColor"></code-example>

 Revise the directive's `onMouseEnter` so that it first tries to highlight with the `highlightColor`, then with the `defaultColor`, and falls back to "red" if both properties are undefined.

-<code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" header="src/app/highlight.directive.ts (mouse-enter)" region="mouse-enter"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.ts" header="src/app/highlight.directive.ts (mouse-enter)" region="mouse-enter"></code-example>

 How do you bind to a second property when you're already binding to the `appHighlight` attribute name?